tomas-fryza/vhdl-course/labs/08-traffic_lights/README.md

 ## Preparation tasks (done before the lab at home)

-1. Read the article [Implementing a Finite State Machine in VHDL](https://www.allaboutcircuits.com/technical-articles/implementing-a-finite-state-machine-in-vhdl/) (parts **A Bit of Background** and **The Finite State Machine**) and understand what an FSM is.

-2. See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/Docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys board and find out the connection of two RGB LEDs.
+1. See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out the connection of two RGB LEDs, ie to which FPGA pins are connected and how.
 How you can control them to get red, yellow, or green colors?
+Draw the schematic with RGB LEDs.

 | **RGB LED** | **Artix-7 pin names** | **Red** | **Yellow** | **Green** |
 | :-: | :-: | :-: | :-: | :-: |
 | LD16 | N15, M16, R12 | `1,0,0` |  |  |
 | LD17 |  |  |  |  |

+2. See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out to which FPGA pins Pmod ports JA, JB, JC, and JD are connected.

 <a name="part1"></a>

 ## Part 1: Synchronize Git and create a new folder

 1. Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.

+   > Useful bash and git commands are: `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `pwd` - Print the name of the current working directory. `git status` - Get state of working directory and staging area. `git pull` - Update local repository and working folder.
+   >

-Create a new working folder `labs/08-traffic_lights`.
+2. Create a new working folder `labs/08-traffic_lights` for this laboratory exercise.

+3. Create a new file `labs/08-traffic_lights/assignment.md` and copy/paste [assignment template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-1/master/labs/08-traffic_lights/assignment.md) into it.

 <a name="part2"></a>